Difference Between Acetone and Acetic Acid

 Acetone is indeed the key ingredient in removing polishes from your nails.

-It is also used to make cosmetics and other products frequently used in our daily household.
+It is also used to make cosmetics and other products in our daily household.

-Since acetone is light and can quickly evaporate, it often used for cleaning purposes too.
-You can quickly dab it with a thin cloth or cotton, and the solution is ready!
+Since acetone is light and can quickly evaporate, it is used for cleaning.
+You can quickly dab it with a thin cloth or cotton; the solution is ready!

 It has various uses in the textile as well as the automobile industry too.
 Wooden furniture and automobiles are finished with a coating called lacquers.
 The key ingredient for these lacquers is acetone itself.

 It is not as toxic as some chemicals.
 But, we do have to maintain some safety precautions while working with it.
-Being inflammable, you have to take care of it while working with acetone.
+Being inflammable, you must take care of it while working with acetone.

 Also, you might cough if you accidentally smell acetone.